DDRB Funded Agencies

 DDRB provides funding for the following programs:

-PRE-SCHOOL CHILD DAY CARE: Provides supports to pre-school students who require additional staff to fully participate in full day preschool before and after child care programs.
+SCHOOL BREAKS/SUMMER CAMP, BEFORE/AFTER SCHOOL CHILD DAY CARE, AND PRESCHOOL CHILD DAY CARE: Provides supports to students who require additional staff to fully participate in school break, and before and aftercare, and preschool before and after care, and school break care.

 Gateway Region YMCA - St. Charles